Abbreviations : Report Help

 Ranaviruses such as FV3 are serologically and genetically distinct from members of other genera.
 However, several piscine, reptilian and amphibian ranavirus isolates show serological cross-reactivity with FV3 (Hedrick et al., 1992).
 Serological cross-reactivity likely reflects marked amino acid sequence conservation (i.e., >90% identity) within the major capsid protein and other viral proteins.

 Viral transmission occurs by feeding (scavenging or cannibalism), parenteral injection, direct contact, or environmental exposure.
 Ranaviruses are generally promiscuous pathogens and infect multiple species within a taxonomic class as well as members of different classes (Duffus et al., 2015).
 In vitro, ranaviruses replicate in a wide variety of cultured fish, amphibian, reptilian, avian and mammalian cells at temperatures up to 32°C. Infection causes cytopathic effects culminating in cell death, likely by apoptosis, and the marked inhibition of host DNA, RNA and protein synthesis.
 In contrast to their marked pathogenicity in vitro, the effect of ranavirus infections in vivo depends on the viral species and the identity, age, and health of the host animal.
-For example, the largemouth bass virus (LMBV) isolate of the species Santee-Cooper ranavirus shows evidence of widespread infection in the wild, but is only rarely linked to serious disease.
+For example, the largemouth bass virus (LMBV) isolate of Santee-Cooper ranavirus shows evidence of widespread infection in the wild, but is only rarely linked to serious disease.
 Likewise, FV3 infection leads to death in tadpoles and stressed adults, but often causes only non-apparent subclinical infections in healthy adult frogs and resolves within two weeks.
 It is likely that environmental stress leading to immune suppression increases the pathogenicity of ranavirus infections.
 As with infections in vitro, ranavirus infections in vivo are often not limited to a single host species or taxonomic class of animal.
 For example, EHNV has been reported to infect at least 13 species of fish, and Bohle iridovirus (BIV), a highly virulent pathogen of the burrowing frog Lymnodynastes ornatus, can be experimentally transmitted to fish and reptiles.
 Therefore, isolation of a ranavirus from a new host species does not necessarily identify a new viral species as the same virus may infect many different hosts.
 Furthermore, the pathological consequences of ranavirus infections vary markedly.
 In the most severe cases, ranaviruses such as FV3, ATV, European catfish virus (ECV) and EHNV are associated with life-threatening systemic disease and show marked hemorrhagic involvement of internal organs such as the liver, spleen, kidney and gut (Miller et al., 2015).
 Although there is a tendency for younger animals to experience more severe disease than older ones, the clinical outcome of infection will vary with the specific virus and host, and with associated environmental stresses.

 short-finned eel virus